redhatstuart/nodejs-todo/README.md

 3. Start the server: `node server.js`
 4. View in browser at `http://localhost:8080`

+#For the ASA/ESA demo challenge, please see the delivery script entitled "modernize.txt"

 ## Deploy

 You can deploy the application easilly executing: ` docker-compose up --build `